Bernie Sanders projected to win 2020 Nevada Democratic caucuses, ABC News reports

 Billionaire Tom Steyer spent more than $12 million of his own money on television advertising in Nevada, according to data obtained by The Associated Press.

-State party officials said that 74,611 ballots were cast during the four-day early voting period, and a majority were first-time caucus-goers.
-In 2016, a total of 84,000 Nevada voters participated in the Democratic caucuses.
+Nevada Democrats sought to minimize problems by creating multiple redundancies in their reporting system, relying on results called in by phone, a paper worksheet filled out by caucus organizers, a photo of that worksheet sent in by text message and electronic results captured with a Google form.
+They relied on trusted commercial tech that appeared to smooth the process.

+In addition, it appeared Nevada Democrats were able to successfully navigate a complicated process for adding early voting to the caucus process.
+Nearly 75,000 people cast early ballots over a four-day period, and the party was able to process those in time for Saturday so they could be integrated into the in-person vot.

-At the Bellagio caucus site, 41-year-old Christian Nielsen, a scuba diver for the Cirque du Soleil show "O," said he was backing Sanders because he believes the country needs a "major change in the White House."
+At the Bellagio caucus site, 41-year-old Christian Nielsen, a scuba diver for the Cirque du Soleil show "O," saidhe backed Sanders because he believes the country needs a "major change in the White House."

 "We need somebody in the White House who has been on the right side of history for their entire career, somebody who stands with the working class, and will make things more fair for everybody," Nielsen said.